 Note: You will need to prove that the goods belong to someone else if they are not your goods.
 Even so, you can make a complaint about a bailiff's conduct if you feel they broke the rules.

-Bailiffs charge various fees when they act against people with debt.
-The amount charged varies with each of the three stages in any given situation.
-But, some bailiffs also charge Value Added Tax on top of their bill (e.g. high court enforcement officers).
+Bailiffs will charge various amounts when they act against people with debt.
+The fees charged by bailiffs will vary with each of the three stages in any given situation.

-Bailiff Powers When They Visit Your Home in the United Kingdom
+Bailiffs Rights When They Visit Your Home in United Kingdom